IreneZoi/HATS_HRT/README.md

 First run the various cells.
 There are instructions as you go and a list of exercises at the end of the notebook.

 ## Setup on SWAN (CERN)
 Login at https://swan-k8s.cern.ch/ using your CERN credentials.
 Once you successfully connect, select the default environmentas shown in the image below.
+You can learn more about SWAN here https://swan.web.cern.ch/swan/.

 <img src="environment.png" width="600px" />